-- 7.2 -contd. - NOTE 1: At power-up, the motor current regulator will limit the 12-volt current to an average value of less than 4.0 amps.
-(Typical running and starting current waveforms, Figures 3a and 3b). - NOTE 2: Minimum current loading for each supply voltage is not less than 30% of the worse case operating current shown in the table. - NOTE 3: The +5 and +12 volt supplies shall have separate returns. - NOTE 4: Where power is provided to multiple drives from a common supply, worst case average and peak current loading powerup must be considered.
-The average current noted must be available to each drive to ensure proper spindle acceleration.
+- NOTE 1: At power-up, the motor current regulator will limit the 12-volt current to a peak value of less than 4.5 amps. - NOTE 2: Minimum current loading for each supply voltage is not less than 30% of the maximum operating current shown in Table 1. - NOTE 3: The +5 and +12 volt supplies shall have separate returns. - NOTE 4: Where power is provided to multiple drives from a common supply, careful consideration for individual drive power requirements should be noted.
+Where multiple units are powered on simultaneously, the peak starting current must be available to each device (Reference Table 1).